emoncms/emoncms-docker/readme.md

 #### Git Clone

-clone `emoncms-docker` (this repo):
+If you havent already done so clone `emoncms-docker` (this repo):

 	$ git clone https://github.com/emoncms/emoncms-docker

 Inside `emoncms-docker` clone emoncms-core:

-**Note: If the container(s) are only being used for production / testing there is no need to clone emoncms core & modules since by default the master branch is cloned when the container(s) are built (see Dockerfile), this cloned 'snapshot' is overwritten by the Emoncms files mounted from local file-system when running development docker-compose (default)**
+*Note: If Emoncms Docker being used for production / testing (i.e modifing the Emoncms files at run-time is not required) there is no need to clone emoncms core & modules since by default the Emoncms git master branch is cloned when the containers are built (see Dockerfile), this cloned 'snapshot' is then overwritten by the Emoncms files mounted from local file-system when running development docker-compose (default)*

 	$ cd emoncms-docker
 	$ git clone https://github.com/emoncms/emoncms